numpad/generator/README.md

     ,,,,,,,,,,,,,,,,,,,,
     ####################
-    %%+%%++++%+%%+%%%++%
+    %%++%++++%+%%+%%%++%
     +%++%%%+%+%+%+%+%%%%
     XXXXXXXXXXXXXXXXXXXX

 From this point, you can create very complex generators which can generate hundreds of awesome maps in very little time!

 ## Performance
 Performance may vary drastically between different scripts and map dimensions.
-At this point, the map generator is not performing bad.
-Even though the Duktape engine is much slower than the V8 engine, it still performs good in nearly all cases.
+At this point, the map generator has pretty good performance, however more complex scripts are often slowing the process down quite much since all algorithms need to be interpreted.
+A goal for later versions is to support general algorithms with a native implementation to speed things up without losing control and flexibility.
+An example for a (performance-wise) bad script is `generators/not_so_flatland.js`, it iterates over every block pretty often, uses the slow iterative floodfill algorithm with way to many, slow `contains(array, point)` calls.

+## Algorithms
+As said before, `generators/not_so_flatland.js` uses a very slow algorithm to return an array of points that are all connected to each other without any other blocks than air in between them.
+This iterative floodfill inspired algorithm will later be replaced with a more flexible, native implementation.

+Algorithms that are very likely to become a native implementation:
+ - FloodFill
+ - FloodFill-List
+ - Neighbors
+ - FindAll-List
+ - FindAllOfType-List
+ - Fill / SetAll
+ - Raycast / Distance
+Suggestions are highly desired!